uxifiit/UXI.Libs/README.md

 ### Install UXI.Libs packages

-Then install the packages to your project using the Visual Studio "Manage NuGet Packages..." window or use the Package Manage Console:
+Then install the packages to your project using the Visual Studio "Manage NuGet Packages..." window or use the Package Manager Console:
 ```
 PM> Install-Package <Library>
 ```